Local Flow Matching Generative Models: Introduction

 \begin{itemize}

-\item To generate data from the normal distribution, we propose to train a series of FM sub-models that approximately follow the diffusion process in the data-to-noise direction.
-Such breakdown of the global flow into small pieces makes the pair of distributions closer to each other in each step, and then the FM sub-model can be obtained with reduced model size and faster training convergence.
-Concatenation of all the sub-models provides an invertible flow that can go from noise to data in the reverse direction.
+\item {\it Stepwise Flow-Matching framework}: We propose a new flow-based generative model, which trains a consecutive series of FM sub-models to generate data from a normal distribution, approximately following the diffusion process in the data-to-noise direction.
+The decomposition of the global flow into small steps results in distributions closer to each other at each step, enabling smaller sub-models and faster training convergence.
+The concatenation of all sub-models provides an invertible flow that operates in the reverse direction, enabling efficient generation from noise to data.

-\item Theoretically, we prove the generation guarantee, namely how the generated distribution by \lfm{} approximates the data distribution $P$, under $\chi^2$ divergence which implies Kullback–Leibler (KL) and Total Variation (TV) guarantees.
-We prove an $O(\varepsilon^{1/2})$-$\chi^2$ guarantee, where $\varepsilon$ is the $L^2$ error of FM training objective, and the other technical assumptions are motivated by our stepwise FM to the OU process.
-Our theory applies when data density is regular and also covers cases when $P$ merely has finite second moments (where we use a short-time initial diffusion to smooth $P$), e.g., when $P$ is compactly supported.
+\item {\it Theoretical guarantee}: We establish a generation guarantee, demonstrating how the distribution generated by \lfm{} approximates the data distribution $P$ under $\chi^2$ divergence, which further implies Kullback–Leibler (KL) and Total Variation (TV) distance guarantees.
+Specifically, we prove an $O(\varepsilon^{1/2})$-$\chi^2$ guarantee, where $\varepsilon$ is the $L^2$ error of the FM training objective.
+These guarantees are derived under technical assumptions motivated by our stepwise FM approach applied to the Ornstein–Uhlenbeck process (OU) process.
+Our theory extends to the scenarios where $P$ has only finite second moments (using a short-time initial diffusion to smooth $P$), such as when $P$ is compactly supported.

-\item Our framework allows readily plugging in different designs of the FM in each local sub-flow model.
-In addition, the stepwise structure of \lfm{} renders it natural to be distilled, and our approach is compatible with different distillation techniques.
-Empirically, the proposed \lfm{} shows improved training efficiency and competitive generative performance against existing FM methods on likelihood estimation, image generation, and robotic manipulation tasks.
-The model gives strong performance when trained from scratch and in the distilled setting. \end{itemize}
+\item {\it Flexibility and empirical performance}: Our framework enables flexible incorporation of various FM designs within each local sub-flow model.
+Additionally, the stepwise structure of \lfm{} is naturally amenable to distillation, making it compatible with different distillation techniques.
+Empirically, \lfm{} demonstrates improved training efficiency and competitive generative performance compared with existing FM methods across various tasks such as likelihood estimation, image generation, and robotic manipulation policy learning.